-Chapter Books with Disfiguration
+Middle Grade with Disfiguration

 Freak the Mighty by Rodman Philbrick

-My son read this in 6th grade as part of assigned reading.
+My son read this in 6th grade as part of his assigned reading.
 He said it was a good book which makes me take note as he is very particular about books.
 He didn’t mention that one of the characters has a physical disability — Freak has a little body and uses crutches and leg braces — but what you really notice about Freak is his big personality and his mighty brain.
-Freak transforms Max from a misunderstood neanderthal into a swaggering duo they dub Freak the Mighty.
+Freak transforms Max from a misunderstood Neanderthal into a swaggering duo they dub Freak the Mighty.

 With Freak on Max’s shoulders, they are mighty in ways that transcend what would be expected of them individually.
 Together, they face danger in the form of Max’s estranged father and bullies.
-But ultimately Freak is able to unlock Max’s own perception of himself, freeing him from Disabled Learning and teaching him about his own abilities when no one else can get through.
+Ultimately Freak is able to unlock Max’s own perception of himself, freeing him from Disabled Learning and teaching him about his own abilities when no one else can get through.
 While the ending includes loss, it is ultimately uplifting.

 Wonder by R.J.
 Palacio

 After being homeschooled all his life, 10-year-old August “Auggie” Pullman is starting 5th grade at a private middle school in his Upper East Side neighborhood.
 He wonders if anyone will realize that he’s just a normal kid underneath his severely disfigured face, an affliction he was born with.
 His middle school classmates are challenged to “be kinder than is necessary” but can they?
 Will they?
 In this uplifting story, it turns out that everyone carries some kind of disfigurement that feels isolating, even though most can’t be seen.
-Readers will cheer for Auggie as he experiences acts of kindness that do indeed change his world. [chapter book, ages 8 and up]
+Readers will cheer for Auggie as he experiences acts of kindness that do indeed change his world. [middle grade, ages 8 and up]

 Physical Disabilities Affecting Walking

-Rescue and Jessica: A Life Changing Friendship by Jessica Kensky and Patrick Downes, illustrated by Scott Magoon
+Rescue and Jessica: A Life-Changing Friendship by Jessica Kensky and Patrick Downes, illustrated by Scott Magoon

-Jessica lost both her legs as a result of the Boston Marathon bombs and this her story of healing and the assistance dog, Rescue, who is by her side today.
+Jessica lost both her legs as a result of the Boston Marathon bombs and this is her story of healing and the assistance dog, Rescue, who is by her side today.
 Their story is one of resilience, hope, and most of all, friendship.
 Because, after all, dogs are man’s best friend. [picture book, ages 4 and up]

 Dorothea Lange: The Photographer Who Found the Faces of the Depression by Carole Boston Weatherford, illustrated by Sarah Green